 About a decade ago...

 Nina was preparing for her next yoga class and wishing there was an easier way for students to communicate their needs.
 She'd long struggled with the question of when to assist and when not to assist.
 As yoga went mainstream, classes had gotten larger and there seemed to be new faces every week, making it more and more difficult to keep track.
 She was also seeing a rise in yoga injuries in her day job as a physical therapist.
-She felt that these injuries would have been prevented if communication in the yoga class had been more open and if students were empowered to set their own boundaries.
+She felt that these injuries would have been prevented if communication in the yoga class had been more open and if students set their own boundaries.

 Although the flip-chip was initially designed with injury prevention in mind, we have since discovered so many more uses thanks to our wonderful customers, who inspire us every single day.